 Another example of this would be an apparel company that uses geolocation data to personalize the style of clothing based on where the customer lives and the climate there.
 You may be able to sell bathing suits all year long in Florida, but that would obviously not make sense in Minnesota in November.
 By personalizing the content and recommendations based on what you already know about your customers, you can make the most of each online interaction with them.

 Use your landing pages to deliver personalized content, images, headlines, and offers that is specific to the advertising your company is paying for.
 Matching the content of your landing pages to the advertisements that are sending the traffic has been proven to increase engagement and conversion rates.
 You can also personalize the landing pages your email campaigns lead to for the same effect.

-As you move toward more advanced landing pages, you can use personalization to automatically create dynamic pages with real-time messaging, and then automating the process based on the success of specific metrics.
-Testing variations of these personalized landing pages will help you improve your conversions rates and better achieve your website goals.
+As you move toward more advanced landing pages, you can use personalization to automatically create dynamic pages with real-time messaging, and then automate the process based on the success of specific metrics.
+Testing variations of these personalized landing pages will help you improve your conversion rates and better achieve your website goals.

 As you do all of this, remember: Have a plan, follow a roadmap, and use data to make decisions.
 You don’t have to (and shouldn’t) guess or assume that something is going to be successful; always use conversion testing and analytics to drive your business and website improvements.

-Ready to take the next step toward effective personalization?
-Contact us for a complimentary evaluation of your personalization strategy.
+Ready to take the next step towards effective personalization?